isomerpages/moe-hougangsec/_about-us/terms-of-use.md

 ## Disclaimers against Warranties, Representations and Liability
 This Website and the Contents are provided on an “as is” and “as available” basis without warranties of any kind.
 To the fullest extent permitted by law, Hougang Sec does not make any representations or warranties whatsoever and hereby disclaims all express, implied and statutory warranties of any kind to you or any third party, whether arising from usage or custom or trade or by operation of law or otherwise, including but not limited to the following:

-a. any representations or warranties as to the accuracy, completeness, reliability, timeliness, currency, quality or fitness for any particular purpose of the Contents of this Website; and
+* any representations or warranties as to the accuracy, completeness, reliability, timeliness, currency, quality or fitness for any particular purpose of the Contents of this Website; and

-b. any representations or warranties that the Contents and functions available on this Website shall be error-free or shall be available without interruption or delay, or that any defects on this Website shall be rectified or corrected, or that this Website, the Contents and the hosting servers are and will be free of all viruses and other harmful elements.
+* any representations or warranties that the Contents and functions available on this Website shall be error-free or shall be available without interruption or delay, or that any defects on this Website shall be rectified or corrected, or that this Website, the Contents and the hosting servers are and will be free of all viruses and other harmful elements.

 Hougang Sec shall not be liable to you or any third party for any damage or loss whatsoever, including but not limited to direct, indirect, punitive, special or consequential damages, loss of income, revenue or profits, lost or damaged data, or damage to your computer, software, modem or other property, arising directly or indirectly from:

-a. your access to or use of this Website;
+* your access to or use of this Website;

-b. any loss of access to or use of this Website, howsoever caused;
+* any loss of access to or use of this Website, howsoever caused;

-c. any inaccuracy or incompleteness in, or errors or omissions in the transmission of, the Contents;
+* any inaccuracy or incompleteness in, or errors or omissions in the transmission of, the Contents;

-d. any delay or interruption in the transmission of the Contents on this Website, whether caused by delay or interruption in transmission over the internet or otherwise; or
+* any delay or interruption in the transmission of the Contents on this Website, whether caused by delay or interruption in transmission over the internet or otherwise; or

-e. any decision made or action taken by you or any third party in reliance upon the Contents, regardless of whether Hougang Sec has been advised of the possibility of such damage or loss.
+* any decision made or action taken by you or any third party in reliance upon the Contents, regardless of whether Hougang Sec has been advised of the possibility of such damage or loss.

 You shall not rely on any Contents of this Website to claim or assert any form of legitimate expectation against Hougang Sec, whether procedural or substantive in nature, in respect of any action that Hougang Sec may or may not take in the exercise of its discretion, or in connection with Hougang Sec’s roles as a government agency.

 ##  Indemnity
 You hereby agree to indemnify Hougang Sec and hold Hougang Sec harmless from and against any and all claims, losses, liabilities, costs and expenses (including but not limited to legal costs and expenses on a full indemnity basis) made against or suffered or incurred by Hougang Sec arising directly or indirectly out of:

-a. your access to or use of this Website; or
+* your access to or use of this Website; or

-b. your breach of any of these Terms of Use.
+* your breach of any of these Terms of Use.

 ## Availability, Right of Access, Changes to Website and Contents
 Hougang Sec may at any time suspend the operation of this Website or all or any of the Contents for any period of time without any prior notice, whether for the purposes of Website updating and upgrading or system maintenance or otherwise.